 • Using a food processor, process the golden sandwich cookies (the entire cookie) into fine crumbs.
 Add in the melted butter and pulse until the cookie crust mixture forms (you can also use a spatula to stir it together).
 It should be the consistency of thick, mushy sand that can easily be shaped into the 9 inch pie plate.

-24 Golden Sandwich Cookies, 5 tablespoon Unsalted Butter
+24 Golden Sandwich Cookies, 5 tbsp Unsalted Butter

 • Press the cookie crust mixture into the bottom and sides of a 9 inch pie plate.
 Smooth and even out the cookie crust using a rubber spatula or the bottom of a measuring cup.